useblocks/sphinx-performance/README.rst

    :alt: Sphinx-Performance

-CLI tool to measure the build time of different, free configurable Sphinx-Projects.
+CLI tool to measure the build time of different, freely configurable Sphinx-Projects.

 Docs
 ----